cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

-It makes sense that access to the parent's memory (and thus doing basically anything other than `exec` (which replaces the process entirely) or `_exit` (which is really just a syscall) is not POSIX-legal in the child forked by vfork, because the parent cannot reasonably have its internal state mutated under it without its knowledge.
+It makes sense that access to the parent's memory (and thus doing basically anything other than `exec` (which replaces the process entirely) or `_exit` (which is really just a syscall) is not POSIX-legal in the child forked by vfork(), because the parent cannot reasonably have its internal state mutated under it without its knowledge.
 But wait, didn't we just call a function?
 That's certainly going to make use of the stack, which will later be visible to the parent, right?